T. E. Lawrence: Military intelligence

 Following the outbreak of hostilities in August 1914, Lawrence did not immediately enlist in the British Army.
 He held back until October on the advice of S. F. Newcombe, when he was commissioned on the General List as temporary second lieutenant-interpreter.
 Before the end of the year, he was summoned by renowned archaeologist and historian Lieutenant Commander David Hogarth, his mentor at Carchemish, to the new Arab Bureau intelligence unit in Cairo, and he arrived in Cairo on 15 December 1914.
 The Bureau's chief was Brigadier-General Gilbert Clayton who reported to Egyptian High Commissioner Henry McMahon.

-The situation was complex during 1915.
-There was a growing Arab-nationalist movement within the Arabic-speaking Ottoman territories, including many Arabs serving in the Ottoman armed forces.
+The situation was complex in 1915.
+There was a growing Arab nationalist movement within the Arabic-speaking Ottoman territories, including many Arabs serving in the Ottoman armed forces.
 They were in contact with Sharif Hussein, Emir of Mecca, who was negotiating with the British and offering to lead an Arab uprising against the Ottomans.
 In exchange, he wanted a British guarantee of an independent Arab state including the Hejaz, Syria, and Mesopotamia.

 Such an uprising would have been helpful to Britain in its war against the Ottomans, lessening the threat against the Suez Canal.
 However, there was resistance from French diplomats who insisted that Syria's future was as a French colony, not an independent Arab state.
 There were also strong objections from the Government of India, which was nominally part of the British government but acted independently.
 Its vision was of Mesopotamia under British control serving as a granary for India; furthermore, it wanted to hold on to its Arabian outpost in Aden.